Cellivar/WebZLP/README.md

 The demo dynamically compiles the typescript in the browser so can take a minute to spin up.

+Want to see more bells and whistles?
+Or maybe you just want to play around with a printer you have?
+Try the [advanced demo](https://cellivar.github.io/WebZLP/demo/advanced) for more options and controls.
+The code is a little harder to follow because of the additional things going on.

 ## Docs

 This repo contains some docs and findings related to Zebra label printers and their various quirks.
 I'm interested in collecting as much of this information as I can as I just think they're neat.
 If you have something to add please feel free to open an issue!